 If your event is taking place on the hottest day of the year and goes on for a few hours you may want to steer clear of floral accessories.
 Other events, which may be indoors, like weddings and holiday parties make great excuses for the wearing of a lapel flower.

 Lapel Flower Differences between Fabric and Flower

-As mentioned above, extreme weather conditions or just the passage of time can make wearing a lapel flower an arduous task, as flowers are prone to wilting.
+As mentioned above, extreme weather conditions or just the passage of time can make wearing a lapel flower, or boutonniere, an arduous task, as flowers are prone to wilting.
 Plus, wearing the same flower more than once becomes increasingly more difficult with the passage of time.
 To combat this, The Dark Knot has created an extensive line of fabric lapel flowers across a wide range of colors and sizes (for different lapel widths), that can be viewed here.